-- Check Windows Device Manager to determine which port is designated for the UART and make certain that the 590sg and ARCP-590G software are both set up to reflect the correct port, baud rate (preferably 115200).
+- Check Windows Device Manager to determine which port is designated for the UART and make sure that the 590sg and ARCP-590G software are both set up to reflect the correct port, baud rate (preferably 115200).

 - To keep things simple, use VOX to key the rig by setting menu 69 to “USB,” menu 70 to “rear,” menu 71 to “3”, menu 76 to “on,” menu 77 to “15”, and menu 78 to “4”. (adjust settings as necessary)

 - To monitor your transmit output, first turn on the 590’s monitor by double pressing the “power” button on the front panel.
 Turn the multi-knob initially set the monitor level to “15”.